-Date: November 8, 2021
+Date: November 6, 2023

-Attached for your approval are the 2021/2022 Statement of Economic Interests Form 700, Form 700-A, Form 700-U, and Form 700 Amendments.
-They have been updated with dates and filing deadlines, gender neutral language, new electronic signature rules and the Expanded Statement of
+Attached for your approval are the 2023/2024 Statement of Economic Interests Form 700, Form 700 Reference Pamphlet, Form 700-A, Form 700-U, Form 700 Amendments, Form 700 Frequently Asked Questions.
+They have been updated with dates and filing deadlines, clarified electronic signature rules, and updated frequently asked questions and examples.
+There were no statutory or regulatory changes that affected the Form 700 or related documents.
+All updates are highlighted in yellow.